gvwilson/sdxpy/src/perf/index.md

 We defined the [%i "abstract class" %]abstract class[%/i%] because we expect to implement dataframes in several different ways.
-Those other ways might not use the same data structures, so we can only rely on the interface defined in the base class.
+Those other ways might not use the same data structures, so we can only rely on the interface defined in the [%i "base class" %]base class[%/i%].
 {: .continue}

 Our final operations are selection,